appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-10-12-copy-processflow.md

 - **You cannot copy processflows from the ProcessFlow folder to Installed ProcessFlow Folder or vice versa.**
 - **In-case of same name, you will have the option to rename your copied processflow before copying starts.
 If not renamed, your copied ProcessFlow will be named as `ProcessFlow name (n)`.
 Where `n` stands for the sequence of the same name. `For Ex: Business Partner Add (1)`**.
+- Once copied, any changes made to the original processflow, the updates will not reflect in its copied version.